brummer10/ImpulseLoaderStereo.lv2/README.md

 IR-Files could be loaded via the integrated File Browser, or, when supported by the host, via drag and drop.

+If the IR-File have only 1 channel, it will be copied to the second channel.

-If the IR-File have more then 1 channel, only the first channel will be used.
+If the IR-File have more the 2 channels, only the first 2 channels will be loaded.

 IR-Files will be resampled on the fly to match the session Sample Rate.